mattt/docurium/README.md

 # Usage

-Run the `cm` binary and pass it your Docurium config file.
+Run the `cm` binary in the working directory of a Git repository and pass it a Docurium config file.

     $ cm doc api.docurium
     * generating docs